dominikpanzer/cacamber-BDD-for-ABAP/README.md

 :white_check_mark: update the docs 👹
 :black_square_button: fix the linter / unit tests
 :white_check_mark: a user can use a float number in the tests (1.000,25) and it is parsed into a packed datatype succcessfully
-:black_square_button: a user can use a time in the test (12:00:00 or 12:01, not 11am or 1pm) and it is parsed into TIMS datatype successfully
+:white_check_mark: a user can use a time in the test (12:00:00 or 14:01:00) and it is parsed into TIMS datatype successfully
 :black_square_button: update the docs 👹
 :black_square_button: a user can use the gherkin keyword "scenario outline" to shorten similar scenarios with different testdata
 :black_square_button: a user can use the "background" keyword to execute steps before every scenario (like SETUP)